syyePhenomenol/HollowKnight.MapModS/README.md

 </details>

 # Quick Start Guide
 - Press `CTRL-M` during a game to enable the mod.
-Alternatively, enable it from the Pause Menu.
+Alternatively, click the red button when the game is paused.
 - [fireb0rn's quick MapModS guide (item randomizer)](https://www.youtube.com/watch?v=z35cFvU0McQ&t=1113s)
 - [fireb0rn's quick MapModS guide (transition randomizer)](https://www.youtube.com/watch?v=z35cFvU0McQ&t=1195s)

 # Features
 ## World Map / Quick Map
-- Big Pins: Items are reachable according to RandomizerMod's logic
+- Big pins: Items are reachable according to RandomizerMod's logic
-- Small Pins: Items are not randomized or not reachable
+- Small/grayed out pins: Items are not randomized or not reachable
 - Pins will disappear as you clear their locations.
 If item previews are enabled, it will show the corresponding previewed item.
 - Pin settings are displayed at the bottom.
 See Pause Menu for more info on the toggles.
 - ``CTRL-H``: Expand/collapse the hotkey panel